Robust and efficient verification of graph states in blind measurement-based quantum computation: Robust and efficient verification of quantum states in the i.i.d. scenario

 \subsubsection{Main proof and illustration}

-Equation \eqref{eq:iidNoptUB} can be proved by virtue of Proposition \ref{prop:iidHighProbiid} in the METHODS section, which provides a guideline for choosing appropriate parameters $N$ and $k$ for achieving a given verification precision and robustness.
+Equation \eqref{eq:iidNoptUB} in the Methods section can be proved by virtue of Proposition \ref{prop:iidHighProbiid} in the Methods section, which provides a guideline for choosing appropriate parameters $N$ and $k$ to achieve a given verification precision and robustness.
 In practice, we need to choose a suitable error rate $s$, so that the number of tests in Proposition \ref{prop:iidHighProbiid} is as small as possible.
-To this end, we determine the maximum of the denominator in \eref{eq:choosesknIID}.
+To this end, we determine the maximum of the denominator in \eref{eq:choosesknIID} in the Methods section.
 Since $D(\nu s\|\nu r\epsilon)$ is nondecreasing in $s$, while $D(\nu s\|\nu\epsilon)$ is nonincreasing in $s$ for $s\in (r\epsilon,\epsilon)$, the above maximum value is attained when $D(\nu s\|\nu r\epsilon)=D(\nu s\|\nu\epsilon)$.
 Based on this observation we can deduce that